UnboundTechCo/defyxVPN/README.md

 - Simple, with a beautiful and user-friendly interface
 - One-tap connect/disconnect functionality
-- Powered by Warp, Psiphon, Warp-in-Warp, Xray, & Outline cores
+- Powered by [DXcore](https://github.com/UnboundTechCo/DXcore), which unifies Warp, Psiphon, Warp-in-Warp, Xray, Outline, and exclusive proprietary protocols
 - Relatively smart, requiring no manual configuration
 - Ability to test internet speed and quality